jhanke00/next-product-site/README.md

 ## Areas of Focus

 Select one of the three areas to contribute to and help enhance the application with features that might not be present.
 Look at the [GitHub Issues](https://github.com/jhanke00/next-product-site/issues) for capabilities to work on.
 Feature requests will have the `feature request` label associated with the GitHub Issue and may encompass one or multiple areas of focus.
 Setup your PRs based on the following areas of focus.
-For all changes, please detail what you planned on doing to make those changes in the `/docs` folder and address the MVP for those changes so it is clear what changes were planned.
+For all changes, please detail what you planned on doing to make those changes in the `/docs` folder and define the MVP for those changes so it is clear what changes were planned.
+If infrastructure is needed, make sure that this all can be run locally with Docker.

+> Remember we want to understand your thought process, so if you are unable to complete the changes please note down what has been attempted and what is left.

 ### Frontend